-Before we start to discuss the splitting lever and ration design, it’s necessary to choose the right optical splitter type for your FTTH network.
-There are two types of splitters in our current FTTH application—PLC splitter and FBT splitter.
+Before we start to discuss the splitting level and ration design, it’s necessary to choose the right optical splitter type for your FTTH network.
+There are two types of optical splitters in our current FTTH application—PLC splitter and FBT splitter.
 Here we have a comparison between these two splitter types:

 |Parameters||PLC Splitter||FBT Splitter|